wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 #### VIRGIN CMS INSTALLS

-If you are interested in installing Virgin CMS installs, click [here](./VirginCMSDemos.md)
+If you are interested in Virgin CMS installs, click [here](./VirginCMSDemos.md)

 #### SAMPLE JOOMLA APPLICATIONS